-It’s February, and in a few days, we’ll be welcoming the Year of the Earth Pig.
+It’s the middle of January, and in a few days, we’ll be welcoming the Year of the Water Rabbit.
 Lucky charms abound in shops and even on sidewalks.
-Feng shui experts have also shared tips on how to bring in good fortune this year.
+Feng shui experts have also shared tips to bring in good fortune this year.
 Aside from all these, make sure you also look your best as another page in the Chinese lunar calendar turns.
-Prep for the Year of the Earth Pig by checking out beautiful Chinese hairstyles you can wear as you watch fireworks light up the sky.
+Prep for the Year of the Water Rabbit by checking out beautiful Chinese hairstyles you can wear as you watch fireworks light up the sky.

 This hairstyle never fails to impress.
-It may look cute and playful, but wear it together with a traditional Chinese garb, and it becomes an elegant hairstyle.
-If you don’t know how to put your hair in a double bun, check out space buns and take it from there.
+It may look cute and playful, but wear it together with a traditional Chinese dress, and it becomes an elegant hairstyle.
+If you don’t know how to put your hair in a double bun, create space buns and take it from there.

 There are a couple of ways to put your hair in a high bun.
 You can try the ballerina bun, wherein you put your hair in a high ponytail, wrap your hair around its base, and secure the bun with bobby pins.
 You can also try a pageant-like updo—you make a bigger bun by adding volume to your hair.
 Having trouble with these bun ideas?
 Use a hair donut.

 Let your long hair down on Chinese New Year, especially if you have kept it soft and healthy the whole lunar year.
 Then, blow dry your bangs down and straight so they maintain their shape.
 You can also change your fringe a bit by trying see-through bangs or wispy bangs.